chillu/chillu.github.io/content/projects/echt-face-recognition-social-network.md

 Face recognition is performed through [AWS Rekognition](https://aws.amazon.com/rekognition/).

-The client uses [React Native](https://facebook.github.io/react-native/) for a smooth end user experience.
+The client uses [React Native](https://facebook.github.io/react-native/) for a smooth end user experience, with [MobX](https://mobx.js.org) for state management.
 We learned lots about an iOS development workflow overlaid with a web development workflow (leaky abstractions...).
 And realised that the learning curve becomes pretty steep if one of the iOS/Javascript bridges don't work as expected.
 In our case the chosen camera plugin for React Native really didn't like